Cjiangbpcs/cjiang.github.io/README.md

-# Notes About Multiple Object Tracking
+# Our Solution About Multiple Object Tracking

 Multiple Object Tracking, MOT, aims to track motion trajectories of multiple objects in a series of video frames.
 This task includes two aspects: object detection and data association.
 Specifically, for each frame, the first step is to detect interested objects, which are then used to track objects by data association.